 “No.” Suddenly, she found herself blushing.
 “I’m…I’m still the same.
 I just can’t bear the thought of you being stuck in here because of me.
 If I’d been quicker about things, if I would’ve paid more attention…”

-this place.”
+“So it is this place.”
 Lias looked over at her, his eyes perfectly discerning.

 Freddy flinched under his gaze.